w3f/Grants-Program/applications/Shopbring.md

 #### Complaint of commodity return dispute

 It is inevitable that some disputes will arise in the process of commodity return.
-Both parties of the transaction can submit a complaint and let the supervisor intervene.
-Supervisors generally determine the arbitration results according to the service terms of the e-commerce platform to which the commodity belong.
+Both parties of the transaction can submit a complaint and let the arbitrator intervene.
+Arbitrators generally determine the arbitration results according to the service terms of the e-commerce platform to which the commodity belong.
 There are two situations as follows:

 * The purchasing behavior of the shopping agent does not conform to the service terms of the e-commerce platform, and the consumer does not receive the expected commodity, which belongs to the responsibility of the shopping agent.
 * The consumer's return behavior complies with the terms of service of the e-commerce platform, but the shopping agent does not provide any help, which is the responsibility of the shopping agent.
 * The return behavior of consumer does not conform to the service terms of e-commerce platform, and the shopping agent has done its duty to provide help, which belongs to the consumer responsibility.

-The supervisor completes the arbitration and determines the winner.
-The winner and the supervisor will receive an increase in credit value and a deposit, and the loser will deduct the credit value.
+The arbitrator completes the arbitration and determines the winner.
+The winner and the arbitrator will receive an increase in credit value and a deposit, and the loser will deduct the credit value.

 #### Revenue and use of Treasury